 Tips for finding an international relations job

-I am often asked for job advice from graduate students and those hoping to enter the international affairs profession.
+Job seekers often ask for advice, especially graduate students and those hoping to break into the international affairs profession.
 Following are some reflections to help young professionals begin their journey in Washington or other world capitals.

-It's hard to get an IR job, either in traditional foreign relations or on international human rights issues takes a lot of work.
-It's very competitive, and with human rights work, underfunded.
-To succeed, your mindset must be, "how can I separate myself from the crowded field of applicants?"
-It can be hard starting out.
-What follows are some useful tips I've observed or experienced for getting your start in foreign policy circles and/or human rights.
+Getting a job in foreign relations or international human rights issues takes a lot of work.
+It's very competitive, and with human rights, underfunded.
+To succeed, your mindset must be, "How can I separate myself from the crowded field of applicants?"
+It can be tough sledding at first.
+Here are some valuable tips for getting started in foreign policy or human rights.

 First, learn a foreign language.
-I am probably the last generation of professionals in the international relations field who can survive without speaking a foreign language.
+I am probably the last generation of professionals in international relations who can survive without speaking a foreign language.
 (I've tried French and Russian, but they just didn't stick.)
 A foreign language opens many doors and equips you with a tangible skill throughout your career.
 It will differentiate you from the pack.

 Second, get published.
 Foreign policy work is about writing and conveying ideas.
 When in a hiring position, I had hundreds of resumes on my desk.
 Young professionals with a publication section on their resume always rose to the top.
 Being published validates you as a writer.
 Employers need someone who can make an argument, describe a situation, and highlight solutions.
 It immediately demonstrates that others have found your writing persuasive.
-(BTW potential employers won't read your 30-page dissertation.)
-Be careful not to write anything too provocative because it will follow you for the rest of your career.
-So unless devoting your life to one burning issue, I would write on technical topics that are timely but not too interesting.
+(Note: potential employers will not read your 30-page dissertation.)
+Be careful not to write anything provocative because it will follow you for the rest of your career.
+So, unless devoting your life to one burning issue, write on timely technical topics that are not too interesting.
 You'll get in print (or more likely on the web) and show potential employers you can use the written word to advance ideas.